instrutel/iot-gateways-integrate-to-node-red/README.md

 ### Installation Guide
 1. **Node.js:** Ensure you have a compatible version of Node.js installed: https://nodejs.org/en
 2. **Node-RED:** Follow the installation guide for your operating system: https://nodered.org/docs/getting-started/local.
+   npm install -g --unsafe-perm node-red
 3. **Required Nodes:** (If applicable, list specific Node-RED nodes needed)
    - Install using the Node-RED package manager or manually.
 4. **MYSQL Database:** Ensure you have mysql database installed in your computer system